Welcome | Office of Disability Services (ODS)

 Please contact us for guidelines for the types of documentation that may be requested according to the type of disability you have.

-We are currently accepting appointments for intake meetings to be conducted for any new or current Fordham students for any undergraduate programs or graduate programs (except Fordham Law) for Summer 2014 and Fall 2014 semesters.
+We are currently accepting appointments for intake meetings to be conducted for any new or current Fordham students for any undergraduate programs or graduate programs (except Fordham Law) for the Fall 2014 semester.
 Please call us at our main office at 718-817-0655 to schedule your meeting.
 If you are a Fordham Law School student please contact Abel Montez who directly works with the Law School students for accommodations: 212-636-7955; email@example.com.

 Proctoring appointments for Test Proctoring can be arranged at LC and RH for evening students at other times by turning in your online test proctoring request at least 10 days ahead of time to allow ODS time to look for proctors.
 If no proctors are available for exam time requested, ODS will discuss alternate options with each student regarding accommodations for exams.